AxxturelHyphen/Apuntes_Clase/Guija/English DAM/INGLES.md

 *WRITING EXERCISE BREIXO & DAVID*

 HEALTH AND SAFETY REPORT
-	"The computer network cable is hanging from the ceiling "
+	"The computer network cable is hanging from the ceiling."